RogerParkinson/madura-perspectives/README.md

 madura-perspectives-manager
 --
-This delivers a war file that can accept sub-applications.
+This delivers a war file that can accept bundled sub-applications.
 The default is to add them to the WEB-INF/bundles directory, which at first glance makes the whole dynamic sub-applications seem a bit pointless since they are embedded in the war file.
 But this is a good way to set up a demo because it saves you having to configure it.
 See the docs for details on configuration, but you don't need to configure it to see the demo.
 The docs are in the pdf file in the target directory (after you've run the build).

-We have tested the war file under Tomcat 7 but it should run on any JEE server.
+We have tested the war file under Tomcat 8 but it should run on any JEE server.

 Because it is a demo we have avoided the need to use a database etc.